180

 4 PhD, MD in Neurology, Universitá di Napoli

-5 PhD MD Breast Surgeon
+5 PhD, MD Breast Surgeon Universidade Nova de Lisboa

 6 MD in Neurology at Università degli Studi della Campania “Luigi Vanvitelli”

-7 MD in Gastroentrology University of Lisbon
+7 MD in Gastroentrology Universidade Nova de Lisboa

 8 MD in Sport Medicine Universidade do Porto